echogarden-project/echogarden/docs/Tasklist.md

 * Timestamps extracted from cross-attention are still not as accurate as what the official Python implementation gets.
 Try to see if you can make them better.

 ### Alignment
-* Consider a reliable way to cut silent or non-speech sections to improve results.
+* Investigate a reliable way to cut silent or non-speech sections to improve results.

 ### Postprocessing
 * When `normalize` is set to false, should obvious clipping still be prevented?